lnc2131/IMCProsperity3/README.md

 # Algorithmic Trading Competition Experience

 ## Introduction
 From April 6-22, 2025, I participated in the Algorithmic Trading Competition as a personal challenge to develop my trading knowledge and enhance my Python coding and problem-solving skills.
+When I began this challenge, I was midway through my FE459 Programming for Investments class, where I had gained experience coding the Black-Scholes Model to calculate implied volatility and learned other financial concepts like portfolio returns and descriptive statistics.

 ## The Competition Structure
 The competition consisted of multiple rounds featuring different challenges.
 Participants traded virtual seashells across various rounds, including both manual trading and algorithmic trading components.
-This blog focuses primarily on the algorithmic aspects of the competition, as they formed the core challenge and learning experience.

-## My Background
-When I began this challenge, I was midway through my FE459 Programming for Investments class, where I had gained experience coding the Black-Scholes Model to calculate implied volatility and learned other financial concepts like portfolio returns and descriptive statistics.

-## Initial Challenges
-As I started the competition, I quickly realized that while my academic knowledge was useful for data analysis, algorithmic trading was significantly more complex, requiring both a deeper understanding of market mechanics and more sophisticated Python skills than simply importing CSV files from Yahoo Finance.

 ## Getting Started
 During the pre-competition tutorial, I invested considerable time studying how to write effective trading algorithms.
 After reviewing a Wikipedia guide that provided a basic template for accessing market information and executing trades, I created my first algorithms through trial and error.
 To improve my approach, I needed a way to backtest my strategies.
 Fortunately, Jmerle, a long-time competition participant, had developed an open-source backtesting tool that I was able to use.
 This allowed me to visualize my trades and better understand my strategy's performance.